rssor/fs_xgspon_mod/README.md

 # Frontier, with an assigned FRX523
 ./fs_xgspon_mod.py install GPON227000fe frontier FTRO12ab34cd --eqvid FRX523

-# KPN, keeping the serial as-is and basically just changing the ethernet uni slot to 1
+# KPN, just changing the ethernet uni slot from 10 to 1 and keeping the rest as-is
-# this may also 'just work' for any other ISP that just requires slot 1 to be used instead of 10
+# you can register the serial number of the module through the self-service tool of your provider
+./fs_xgspon_mod.py overrideslot GPON227000fe 1
+# you can also opt to fully install this mod, which also gives you e.g. SSH support (but strictly not neccesary)
 ./fs_xgspon_mod.py install GPON227000fe kpn

 # Any arbitrary ISP as long as you know the equipment id/hwver/swver and necessary ethernet uni slot